 55 BC – Julius Caesar invaded Britain but wasn’t very successful.
 A year later, he went back with a large force of Roman legions.
 He succeeded and invaded most of Britain and even crossed the River Thames.

 45 BC – Julius Caesar became the first dictator of Rome.
 He made his famous Crossing of the Rubicon and defeated Pompey in a civil war and became the supreme ruler of Rome.

-44 BC – Julius Caesar was assassinated by a man called Marcus Brutus.
+44 BC – Julius Caesar was assassinated by a man called Marcus Brutus and others.
 He wanted Rome to be a Republic again, but war broke out.

 31 BC – In the Battle of Actium Octavian’s forces, defeated the combined forces of Roman general Marc Antony and Egyptian Pharaoh Cleopatra VII.